 An additional elderly dependent exemption may be claimed if the resident, spouse, or a dependent living with and supported by the resident is 70 or older.An additional disabled exemption may be claimed if the resident, spouse, or a dependent living with and supported by the resident is a handicapped person.

 Female head of household or dual income earner exemption may be claimed if the composite income of the female is less than KRW 30 million.

-Retirement income received from an employer is reduced by the following two special deductions to arrive at the taxable retirement income:
+Retirement income received from an employer is reduced by the following deductions to arrive at the taxable retirement income:

 |Service years (SY)||Basic deduction (KRW)||Additional deduction (KRW)|

 |5 to 10 years||1,500,000||500,000 x (SY minus 5 years)|

 |10 to 20 years||4,000,000||800,000 x (SY minus 10 years)|

 |More than 20 years||12,000,000||1,200,000 x (SY minus 20 years)|

 Severance tax base per annum should be calculated and gradual deduction is applied as the below: